 You need to check with your local council to see if you are permitted to keep a miniature pig where you live.
-Miniature pigs are classified as livestock and unfortunately even if you live on acreage, your council may not allow you to house a miniature pig.
+Miniature pigs are classified as livestock, and unfortunately, even if you live on acreage, your council may not allow you to house a miniature pig.

-Miniature pigs should be on a routine diet of crushed mixed grains like wheat, barley, corn and peas.
+Miniature pigs should be on a routine diet of crushed, mixed grains like wheat, barley, corn and peas.
 The grain should be around 12% protein.
 Along with a staple diet of grain, a miniature pig should also be fed a mixture of fruit and vegetables and plenty of water.

 - Any meat product including pies, sausage rolls, bacon and cheese rolls, pizza, deli meats, table scraps, etc.

-- Excreta (faeces) of any mammal
+- Excreta (feces) of any mammal

-- Household, commercial or industrial waste, including restaurant waste and discarded cooking oils.
+- Household, commercial or industrial waste, including restaurant waste and discarded cooking oils

-- Anything that has been in contact with prohibited substances via collection, storage or transport in contaminated containers (such as meat trays and take-away food containers).
+- Anything that has been in contact with prohibited substances via collection, storage or transport in contaminated containers (such as meat trays and take-away food containers)

 These restrictions apply to all pigs, including pet pigs.
 Pigs also should not be fed onions, alcohol, chocolate, caffeine or urea.
 Miniature pigs should not be fed Pig Grower Pellets as they are too high in protein and can contain growth hormones.
 If you aren’t sure, don’t feed it to them!

 If a miniature pig is going to be sleeping outside, a kennel for them to sleep in is fine.
 The kennel should not be raised off the ground, as miniature pigs only have short little legs and like to feel stable.
-The kennel should be lined with a soft cushion or dog bed, and blankets or straw for the pig to snuggle in to.
-Any type of shed or shelter is suitable for a miniature pig to sleep in, so long as they are sheltered from the wind and rain, and there is plenty of bedding to keep them warm.
+The kennel should be lined with a soft cushion or dog bed and blankets or straw for the pig to snuggle into.
+Any type of shed or shelter is suitable for a miniature pig to sleep in, so long as they are sheltered from the wind and rain and there is plenty of bedding to keep them warm.
 If the miniature pig is going to be sleeping inside, most dog beds are suitable for them to sleep on.
 Select a dog bed that is level with the ground and has solid walls so the pig can’t roll out.
 Provide plenty of padding and warmth with nice soft cushions and blankets.
 Miniature pigs also love to sleep on their owner’s laps.

-My miniature pigs grow to be around the size of a solid Blue Heeler.
+Our miniature pigs grow to be around the size of a solid Blue Heeler.
 They will grow to 45-60cm tall and weigh 40-70kg if they are not overfed.

 A miniature pig will live between 12-15 years.
 For this reason, a miniature pig is a pet for the long term, and you should consider whether you can make this long-term commitment.

 It is a personal choice whether you choose to put a nose ring in your miniature pig.
 Miniature pigs like to snuffle around the dirt for grubs, so if you have a manicured garden that your pig will have access to, you could consider having a nose ring for your pig to protect your garden and plants.

-Some breeders will tell you a miniature pig is fully grown at one year old but this is not true.
+Some breeders will tell you a miniature pig is fully grown at one year old, but this is not true.
 If a miniature pig is 40cm tall when it is one year old, it will most likely grow to be 50cm tall when it is fully grown.
-This is what I have found through our experience.
+This is what we have found through our experience.

-Pigweed, Fiddleneck, Cabbage, Turnips, Broccoli, Mustard, Rape, Lambs Quarters, Irses, Golden Chain, Lamurnum, Tabacco, Tree Tobacco, Pokeweed, Mayapple, Mandrake, Wild Cherries, Black Cherry, Bitter Cherry, Choke Cherry, Pin Cherry, Bracken Fern, Rhubarb and Cocklebur.
+Pigweed, Fiddleneck, Cabbage, Turnips, Broccoli, Mustard, Rape, Lambs Quarters, Irises, Golden Chain, Lamurnum, Tabacco, Tree Tobacco, Pokeweed, Mayapple, Mandrake, Wild Cherries, Black Cherry, Bitter Cherry, Choke Cherry, Pin Cherry, Bracken Fern, Rhubarb and Cocklebur.

-All of our breeding stock and our piglets are vaccinated with PLEvac vaccine.
+All of our breeding stock and our piglets are vaccinated with the PLEvac vaccine.
 This vaccinates for Parvovirus, Leptospirosis and Erysipelas.

-The other disease our vet recommends pet pig owners vaccinating for is Erysipelas.
+The other disease our vet recommends pet pig owners vaccinate for is Erysipelas.
 Swine erysipelas is an infectious disease caused by the bacterium Erysipelothrix rhusiopathiae seen mainly in growing pigs and characterised clinically by sudden death, fever, diamond-shaped skin lesions and arthritis.
 The fever can induce abortion in pregnant gilts and sows.

-We also vaccinate all of our breeding stock with ECOvac E.coli vaccine for pigs.
+We also vaccinate all of our breeding stock with the ECOvac E.coli vaccine for pigs.
 Pregnant sows are vaccinated with ECOvac to protect neonatal piglets against E. coli scours.